 “I confess to sitting around feeling smug about Donald Trump.
 That could never happen here, I thought.

 But now it has: have a look at the man in this picture: Boris Trump.
-And like many a clown, he has galvanised a seething discontent to serve his own self-interest – making people like him.
-How likely do you think it is he will run as the next Conversative Leader (PM in waiting)?
+And like many a clown, he has galvanised a seething discontent to serve his own self-interest – making people like him by appearing harmless.
+How likely do you think it is he will run as the next Conservative Leader (PM in waiting)?
 How about 100%?

-First of all, the marketing industry brainwashed us into buying stuff we didn’t need, with money we didn’t have, to impress people we didn’t even know or like.
-This created and sustained the consumer demand which has been fuelling the growth.
+First of all, the marketing industry brainwashed us into buying stuff we didn’t need, with money we didn’t have, to impress people we didn’t even know.
+This created and sustained the consumer demand which has been fuelling growth.
 That growth, in turn, produced the wealth which the rich, the corporations and their political chums then skimmed off.

 Previous generations had a clear focus on improving their lot in life.
-They took to the streets, joined unions and went on strike for better working conditions, more rights and greater power.
+They took to the streets, joined unions and went on strike for better working conditions, education, health, more rights and greater power.”

 Donald Trump – made by Mad Men

 Throughout history smart operators have exploited situations where a flood of rising expectations has produced feelings of mass discontent, frustration and resentment – Wat Tyler, Danton, Robespierre, Lenin, Mao and Hitler, to name a few.

 That’s the situation the world finds itself in right now.
 And this dissatisfaction is the reason we have a rash of populist leaders capitalising on it – Nigel Farage, Marine Le Pen (France’s National Front), Beppe Grillo (Italy’s Five Star Movement), Norbert Hofer (Austrian Freedom Party), Geert Wilders (Dutch Party for Freedom).
 In recent times Boris Johnson has become more stridently populist.